My husband and I eat so many eggs, and this egg salad recipe is at the top of our list for a quick lunch or light supper.

 Instructions

-• Cut eggs in half.
-Remove yolks and chop whites.
+• Cut the eggs in half.
+Remove the yolks and place them in a bowl or a shallow dish.
+Finely chop the egg whites.

-• Mash yolks with mayonnaise, mustard and salt & pepper to taste until smooth and creamy.
+• Using a fork, mash the egg yolks with mayonnaise, mustard, and a pinch of salt and pepper until smooth and creamy.

 • Serve on bread or over lettuce.